joshbegley/nyt-latest/previous.md

 `Mr. Hassett defended Donald Trump’s tax cuts and trade policies in his first administration but has also acknowledged that tariffs can weaken economic growth.`\
 https://nytimes.com/2024/11/26/us/politics/kevin-hassett-nec-trump.html

-**Trump Selects Jamieson Greer as Trade Representative**\
+**Trump Selects First-Term Official as Trade Representative**\
-`The lawyer and former Trump official is set to be the top U.S. trade negotiator, a crucial position given the president-elect’s threats to impose tariffs on imports from other countries.`\
+`The lawyer Jamieson Greer is set to be the top U.S. trade negotiator, a crucial position given the president-elect’s threats to impose tariffs on imports from other countries.`\
 https://nytimes.com/2024/11/26/business/economy/jamieson-greer-trade-representative.html

 **How Israel’s conflict with Lebanon escalated into an intense war.**\